ankitdas09/web3-crowdfund/readme.md

 ## Getting Started

-Follow the following steps to setup this project on your own machine.
+Follow the following steps to set up this project on your machine.

 ### Prerequisites